 This is very difficult because sometimes our projects aren’t a 30-minute or one-hour job.
 It may take 8 hours or multiple days.
 What’s the answer then?
 Break it up into one task and then do that one task to its completion.
 But how long should that be?
 And what’s reasonable?
 I think most of our days are broken into hour segments.
 Which then is really 45 to 50 minutes.
 We have meetings that start on the hour, take a lunch hour, or schedule a call for an hour.
 Working consistently for 45 minutes on one thing makes sense, but is very difficult.

 The Pomodoro technique suggests 25-minute blocks of time, with short 5 minute breaks, followed by longer breaks later on.

 Pomodoro helps you eliminate interruptions and helps you estimate how long a certain task will take you.
 Read more about the Pomodoro technique in this article.

 8. Follow the 2 pizza rule for meetings.

 Meetings definitely can slow down momentum, especially when there’s a huge crowd of 30 people to “brainstorm.”
 We know how that goes.
 The same people who always talk will talk.
 The silent ones will stay silent.

-If you theoretically have to order more than 2 pizzas to feed the team you’re meeting with, then it’s too big.
+If you have to order more than 2 pizzas to feed the team you’re meeting with, then it’s too big.
 There will not be enough discussion.
 Not enough ideas will be expressed.
-Instead if you have a team made up of only people who would eat two pizzas, more vibrant ideas will emerge.
-More people does not necessarily equal better ideas or faster action.
+Instead, if you have a team made up of only people who would eat two pizzas, more vibrant ideas will emerge.
+More people do not necessarily equal better ideas or faster action.
 It slows things down considerably.

 People are less interested and feel less personally responsible if the idea stalls and stagnates.
 The accountability is lost.